OpenStack command line tool installation using package manager tools

 This article describes how to install the OpenStack command line tools on Ubuntu, Red Hat and OS X based systems to effienctly manage various features of OpenStack.
-Installation instructions are based on Python's pip package.
+The installation instructions are based on Python's pip package.
 Once pip is in place, the steps are the same for all systems.

-If you don't have root/administrator access to the system on which you want to run the command line clients on, see the instructions about virtual environments below
+If you do not have root/administrator access to the system on which you want to run the command line clients, see the instructions about virtual environments

-We recommend first familiarizing the Pouta web GUI and main concepts.
+We recommend first familiarizing yourself with the Pouta web GUI and the main concepts.

-There is a generic command line tool called "openstack" that can be used to manage most things in OpenStack and there are individual tools for managing only some specific functionalities of OpenStack like "neutron" for managing networks and "glance" for managing virtual machine images.
-In most cases the common openstack tool should be used.
+There is a generic command line tool called "openstack" that can be used to manage most things in OpenStack.
+There are individual tools for managing only some specific functionalities of OpenStack such as "neutron" for managing networks and "glance" for managing virtual machine images.
+In most cases, the common openstack tool should be used.
 The other tools are deprecated by the OpenStack project and are generally only necessary if you have scripts that depend on them or you need to run certain administrative commands.

 |Tool name||Package name||Used for|

 |openstack||python-openstackclient||Managing the entire OpenStack|

 |nova||python-novaclient||Managing virtual machines and some limited functionality for managing e.g. volumes and images.|

 |neutron||python-neutronclient||Managing virtual networks and routers.|

 |cinder||python-cinderclient||Managing volumes that can be attached to virtual machines.|